golang-templates/seed/README.md

 Take notice that this project is build in a way that gives developers a lot of freedom on development environments setup.
 Below you can find proposals when using Visual Studio Code.

-- **Bare metal:** See [Dockerfile](Dockerfile) for Mage and GolangCI-Lint installation commands.
+- **Bare metal:** See [Dockerfile](Dockerfile) for GolangCI-Lint installation command.
 - **Containers:** [Instructions](https://code.visualstudio.com/docs/remote/containers).
 - **Remote via SSH**: [Instructions](https://code.visualstudio.com/docs/remote/ssh).

 ### Build

-- Terminal: `mage -v all`.
+- Terminal: `make all`.
 - Visual Studio Code: `Terminal` → `Run Build Task...
 (CTRL+ALT+B)` → Select `All`.
 - Terminal: `docker-compose up --abort-on-container-exit`.
 This command is executed by CI build (GitHub Action workflow).

 ### Maintainance

 1. `Watch` this project to get notified about new releases, issues, etc.
-1. Update Go, Mage and GolangCI-Lint version in [Dockerfile](Dockerfile).
-Take notice that when working on bare metal or via SSH, then you should also to do it manually on your machine.
+1. Update Go and GolangCI-Lint version in [Dockerfile](Dockerfile).
+Take notice that when working on non-container environment, then you should have to do it manually on the machine.
 1. Configure linters via [.golangci.yml](.golangci.yml).
-1. Develop Mage targets in [magefile.go](magefile.go) and assosiated tasks in [.vscode/tasks.json](.vscode/tasks.json).
+1. Develop Make targets in [Makefile](Makefile) and assosiated tasks in [.vscode/tasks.json](.vscode/tasks.json).

 Notable files: